No better place to chase fall color than west virginia

 From covered bridges and waterfalls to mountain vistas, wildflower meadows, streams and creeks, “breathless” is what the New River Gorge and Allegheny Highlands will leave you.
 Hone your skills, taken in the treasures and join me as we head for the hills!

-With an extra day on this adventure, we’re able to cover more ground and spend more time working the scenes.
+With three full days of shooting on this adventure, we’re able to cover more ground and spend more time working the scenes.
 Without question, a trip to West Virginia would not be complete without visiting one of the most famous grist mills in the United States – Glade Creek Mill – at Babcock State Park.
 This amazing structure has an active creek and several waterfalls.
 An area often missed in the park is Boley Lake just down the road from the mill within the park, which can be wonderful for color and reflections.

 Always surprises when you chase fall color

 Exploring the Gorge area means meandering the winding road that leads you down to the river for various dramatic views of the New River Gorge Bridge, a steel arch bridge 3,030 feet long that is among the most photographed places in West Virginia.
 We’ll also explore several other areas in the Gorge, including Cathedral Falls, Hawks Nest State Park and, perhaps, a rail trail with tons of interesting rock faces and creek access in certain areas.
 As our schedule allows, Sandstone Falls, near the town of Hinton, offers easy boardwalk trails and sweeping views of the mountains and falls that span the New River where it is 1500 feet wide.
 Several other beautiful vistas await in the area.